joolstorrentecalo/gitlab-foss/doc/user/packages/terraform_module_registry/index.md

 ## View Terraform modules

-> - Support for Readme files [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/438060) in GitLab 17.2.

 To view Terraform modules in your project or group:

 1. On the left sidebar, select **Search or go to** and find your project or group.
 1. Select **Operate > Terraform modules**.

 You can search, sort, and filter modules on this page.

-You can also view the module's Readme file by selecting a module, and then selecting **Readme**.

 ## Authenticate to the Terraform Module Registry